ManuelCLopes/radar/replit.md

 - Status endpoint to monitor scheduler health

 ## Recent Changes
+- 2025-11-29: Commercial landing page in Portuguese
+  - Created LandingPage.tsx with 8 sections: Hero, How It Works, Report Features, Sample, Audience, Pricing, FAQ, CTA
+  - Landing page is now the default route ("/")
+  - Dashboard moved to "/dashboard" route
+  - Mobile-responsive design with custom CSS styling
+  - Link at bottom navigates to dashboard for existing customers

 - 2025-11-29: Pending-location workflow for unverified addresses
   - Users can proceed with registration even when address validation fails
   - Three options in validation dialogs: Use Current Location, Proceed with Address, Edit Address